wp-plugins/wangguard/readme.txt

 = What say users? =

+[Verasoul](http://www.verasoul.com/2011/12/como-mantener-wordpress-libre-de-sploggers.html) Como mantener wordpress libre de sploggers.

 [Zaddick Blog:](http://zaddick.net/blog/best-spam-free-wordpress-buddypress-plugin/) WangGuard is the best plugin I have found to altogether eliminate spammers and sploggers from your WordPress and BuddyPress site.

 [OrangeCopper Blog](http://orangecopper.com/blog/best-buddypress-plugins-download) Best BuddyPress Plugins download

 [LOJ Tech](http://life.projektdeth.com/2011/07/07/spam-free-wordpress-blog/) Have a self hosted WordPress blog, and receiving an awful amount of spam?
-I’m not going to go over this like I usually do, I’ll just go over what it does and how great it can be to have on your WordPress Blog.
+I'm not going to go over this like I usually do, I'll just go over what it does and how great it can be to have on your WordPress Blog.
 The plugin is called WangGuard.

 [PracticalWP](http://www.practicalwp.com/wangguard-protect-your-wordpress-site-against-sploggers/) If you are planning to start a membership site or open registrations on your blog, WangGuard can help you deal with sploggers more effectively.